AI-Studio-Cerebrum/Spring-AI-Studio/README.md

 * Quinn, P. O., & Madhoo, M. (2014).
 A review of attention-deficit/hyperactivity disorder in women and girls: uncovering this hidden diagnosis.
 The primary care companion for CNS disorders, 16(3).

 *Tools and libraries used:*
-* TensorFlow and Keras for neural network implementation
+* TensorFlow and Keras for neural network implementation.
-* LightGBM for gradient boosting models
+* LightGBM for gradient boosting models.
-* Pandas and NumPy for data manipulation
+* Pandas and NumPy for data manipulation.
-* Scikit-learn for preprocessing and evaluation
+* Scikit-learn for preprocessing and evaluation.
-* Matplotlib and Seaborn for data visualization
+* Matplotlib for data visualization.